sanger-tol/variantcalling/docs/usage.md

 ### Full samplesheet

-A final samplesheet file consisting of both BAM and CRaM will look like this.
+A final samplesheet file consisting of both BAM and CRAM will look like this.
 Currently this pipeline only support Pacbio data type.

 ```console
 sample,datatype,datafile,indexfile